-Business rates will not be payable in the first three months that a property is empty.
+You do not have to pay Business rates for the first three months that a property is empty.
 This is extended to six months in the case of certain industrial properties.
-After this period rates are payable in full.
+After this period rates must be paid in full.

 The exempt period runs from the date the property first becomes empty and it is based on the property not the ratepayer.
 If the ratepayer changes after the property became empty this does not create a new period of exemption.

-An industrial property is defined as any property other than retail constructed or adapted for use for one or more of the following purposes:
+An industrial property is any property other than retail which is constructed or adapted for use for one or more of the following:

 - the manufacture, repair, or adaptation of goods or materials

 - the subjection of goods or materials to any process

 - the working or processing of minerals

 There are certain exemptions where the property will be entitled to a full exemption from rates whilst it remains empty.
 These include:

 - the company is in administration or liquidation